 In this course we provide a clear introduction to the principles of acceptance and commitment therapy (ACT) and how it can be used as part of practice.
 As part of the ‘third wave’ of cognitive therapies, ACT approaches have grown in popularity in recent years, particularly in relation to working with people for whom traditional cognitive-behavioural approaches are not appropriate.
 ACT approaches are commonly used by clinical psychologists working with people with complex mental health problems and in physical health settings, such as when working with people with long-term physical health conditions or pain problems.

-This workshop will include an introduction to the theory underpinning ACT approaches, alongside a focus on practical therapeutic techniques.
+This workshop will include an introduction to the theory underpinning ACT approaches, alongside a focus on practical therapeutic techniques through experiential tasks and exercises.
 Clinical and real world examples will be used to illustrate the application of this approach across a range of settings.

 The training will be led by Dr Will Curvis (Clinical Psychologist and Clinical Tutor on the Doctorate in Clinical Psychology programme at Lancaster University).
 Will works with people with physical health and neurological problems in an acute hospital setting and has experience of working across primary and secondary care mental health services.